-If you are unable to check the display of the signal quality on the screen while aligning the antenna:

-Activate the Audible feedback option to obtain information about the signal quality by means of beeps.
-The closer together the sequence of beeps, the better the connection quality.

-► Turn or move the SE680 WiMAX modem a little at a time and note the signal quality display.
+- ▶ If you are using the antenna integrated in the SE681 WiMAX: Memorise the current location and alignment of your SE681 WiMAX, so that you can restore it if the connection is broken. - If you are unable to check the display of the signal quality on the screen while aligning the antenna: - Activate the Audible feedback option to obtain information about the signal quality by means of beeps.
+The closer together the sequence of beeps, the better the connection quality. - ➤ Turn or move the SE681 WiMAX or turn the antenna a little at a time and note the signal quality display.
 Use this to move the antenna to the position with the best signal quality.

+In addition to the beeps and on-screen bar graph you can also determine the quality of the connection by how many of the 4 LEDs indicating signal quality are lit up on the device (RSSI 1-RSSI 4).
+The more LEDs that light up, the better the connection quality.

-If you have turned your SE680 WiMAX modem too far, the connection might break.
+If you have turned your SE681 WiMAX or the antenna too far, the connection might break.
 You should then return to the alignment that provided a connection and repeat the procedure for establishing a connection to the WiMAX network.
 Then make any fine adjustments step by step.

-i The connection quality can be detected in two different ways: CINR (Carrier to Interference and Noise Ratio) measures the signal quality.
+The connection quality can be detected in two different ways:

+CINR (Carrier to Interference and Noise Ratio) measures the signal quality.

 RSSI (Received Signal Strength Indication) measures the signal strength.

 The bar indicates either RSSI or CINR values.
-The used method is pre- configured by your operator.
-If RSSI is used the bar is labeled Signal strength .
+The used method is preconfigured by your operator.
+If RSSI is used the bar is labeled Signal strength.

-When your SE680 WiMAX modem is optimally aligned:
+When your SE681 WiMAX or outdoor antenna is optimally aligned:

-Click End to close the Basic Setup Wizard and apply the settings you have made.
+▶ Click End to close the Basic Setup Wizard and apply the settings you have made.

-Make sure that in future your SE680 WiMAX modem is always in the set position.
+Make sure that in future your SE681 WiMAX or outdoor antenna is always in the set position.